nadineuwineza/PIZZA/readme.md

-# YOUR SWEETEST PIZZA
+# Your sweetest pizza

 done by UWINEZA NADINE
 email:nadineuwineza2017@gmail.com

-# PROJECT DESCRIPTION
+# Project Description
 This project is about Pizza shopping where by a customer can order different types of pizzas,by choosing the size ,crust , toppings she/he want  whith different number of pizzas he/she want. https://github.com/nadineuwineza/PIZZA

-# TECHNOLOGIES USED
+# Technologies used
 html,
 java script,
 css,
 bootstrap,
 jquery

- # INSTALLATION NEEDED
+ # Installations needed
  visual studio code

 # LICENCE